- A starting salary of £21,176 with excellent opportunity for career progression up to consultant level.

 Where your honours degree has not been studied in English, you will be required to take an IELTS test receiving an overall score of 6.5 and no individual component score below 6.0.

 Applicants are expected to attend an interview at QMU.
 Interviews will take place on set dates, normally in February, April and June.
+All applicants are expected to undertake a visit to a radiotherapy department prior to the interview.

 Criminal records check: